thehackerwithin/berkeley/_posts/2015-10-21-gpus-parallelization-fall-2015.markdown

 ### Scala Demo -- Biye Jiang

-Biye demonstrated the speed of GPUs by conducting a matrix multiplication using GPUs vers conducting the same multiplication using CPUs.
+Biye demonstrated the speed of GPUs by conducting a matrix multiplication using GPUs versus conducting the same multiplication using CPUs.

 ### GPU Discussion